-The proliferation of APIs will drive data standardisation, but it won't be enough.
+The proliferation of APIs will drive data standardization, but it won't be enough.
 Many companies will still struggle to clean up their data messes.
 Few companies are doing the hard work needed to align and integrate data-which means they won't capture the full value of digital transformation.
 Those hoping for a silver bullet to solve their data problems will be disappointed.
 Automation and cognitive will make it easier to get the work done, but it's still going to be hard and tedious.
 What are we talking about?
 Commas, abbreviations, data-entry fields, nomenclature, and hundreds of similar factors.
 It's not glamorous, and it's not glitzy.
 But it is important.

-Data governance is a bit like flossing.
+Work Data governance is a bit like flossing.
 We know it's important, but we don't do it enough.
-That helps explain why data quality is a persistent challenge for finance organisations.
+That helps explain why data quality is a persistent challenge for finance organizations.
 Over the next few years, however, it would be wise to add Chief Data Officer to your job description.
 The work itself is down in the weeds, but you need to know that it's getting done.

-Every finance organisation needs at least one data evangelist, someone with the passion and the clout to drive continuous data improvement.
+Workforce Every finance organization needs at least one data evangelist, someone with the passion and the clout to drive continuous data improvement.
 Think of it as a moon shot-a concentrated effort over the course of a few years.
 Start by establishing sustainable protocols, and then begin the hard work of getting your data house in order.

-Data is a technology issue, but it's also a cultural issue.
-If you don't have leaders who value data quality, your organisation will struggle with data challenges that keep people from doing their best work.
-Instead of delivering insights and services to the business, these organisations are constantly backfilling, distracted by questions of data integrity and completeness.
-07
+Workplace Data is a technology issue, but it's also a cultural issue.
+If you don't have leaders who value data quality, your organization will struggle with data challenges that keep people from doing their best work.
+Instead of delivering insights and services to the business, these organizations are constantly backfilling, distracted by questions of data integrity and completeness.
+Takeaway Data problems hide beneath the surface for many CFOs, some of whom don't fully appreciate the heavy lifting required to fulfill their requests.
+That's partly because the problems involve technical issues, and partly because there's little motivation for people to elevate the problems to the corner office.
+No one wants to be the bearer of bad tidings.